Green River/Duwamish GRP

 Open to read more

-Trains loaded with crude from the Bakken Formation in South Dakota or the Alberta oil sands in Canada travel west from Spokane, along the Columbia River to Vancouver at the Oregon border before heading north along I-5 to refineries in Anacortes and Blaine.
-Trains carrying Albertan oils also cross the Canadian border in Blaine and travel south to Tacoma or beyond.
+Unit trains carrying crude currently operate on specific routes.
+Unit trains carrying crude from the Bakken Formation in North Dakota enter Washington State near Spokane, continue along the Columbia River to Vancouver, and then head north along I-5 to Canada.
 Each loaded tanker car typically contains 29,000 gallons of crude oil or other petroleum products.
 Unit trains carry 100 or more of these tanker cars of crude, plus a buffer car of sand and the locomotives.
 Each full unit train poses a spill risk of nearly 3 million gallons of crude oil plus 10,000 gallons of diesel fuel.
 Tanker cars of crude can also be transported in smaller numbers, mixed alongside boxcars and tankers of other products.
-In September 2014 BNSF reported 8-12 trains carrying one million gallons or more of Bakken crude traversing King County each week (WA Military Dept.).
+In the Green River/Duwamish planning area, BNSF and Union Pacific operate railways running near the Green River in Auburn and Tukwila.

 Just outside the planning area, BNSF operates a rail yard in southern Auburn south of Highway 18 and east of Highway 167.
-The yard is located on the historic bed of the White River, which now is located further south and empties into the Puyallup.
-Although the surface water has relocated, there is still an underground flow between the subterranean aquifers of the White and Green Rivers estimated at 30 to 60 cfs (approximately 1-10% of the total river volume, depending on season) (WRIA 9 2005).
-Therefore, even though it is located in a different watershed, oil spilled at this rail yard could eventually appear on the Green River.
+The yard is located on the historic bed of the White River, which is now located further south and empties into the Puyallup.
+Although the surface water has relocated, there is still an underground flow between the subterranean aquifers of the White and Green Rivers.
+Therefore, even though it is in a different watershed, oil spilled at this rail yard could eventually appear on the Green River.

 Commuter trains using diesel locomotives run on BNSF tracks between Tacoma and Seattle, including Amtrak and the Sounder.
-The Link Light Rail line between SeaTac airport and Seattle is electric and therefore not a potential spill source.
+The Link Light Rail line between SeaTac airport and Lynnwood is electric and therefore not a significant potential spill source.

 Recreational Boating: Accidents involving recreational watercraft on the Green/Duwamish could result in spills between a few gallons to several dozen gallons of fuel oil.
 Accidents could include a vessel grounding, fire, sinking, or explosion.
-Bilge discharges and refueling operations could also occur (and are likely most common) and also have the potential to impact sensitive resources on the river.
-The majority of motorized boat traffic ends downstream of the planning area, but the Green River is considered a navigable waterway up to the Highway 516 bridge in Kent” (USCG).
+Bilge discharges and refueling operations could also occur (and are likely most common) and have the potential to impact sensitive resources on the river.
+Most motorized boat traffic ends downstream of the planning area, but the Green River is considered a navigable waterway up to the Highway 516 Bridge in Kent (USCG).
 Recreational vessels in the remainder of the watershed tend to be hand-launched rafts, canoes, or kayaks.

 ^ top